-- 3. Procedural Safeguards/Manifestation Determination Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of scholar conduct, CCS, the parent/guardian, and relevant members of the IEP/504 Team shall review all relevant information in the scholar's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents to determine: - a.
+- 1. Interim Alternative Placement - Any Scholar with special needs who is removed from their educational placement for more than 10 days consecutive (suspensions) or demonstrates a pattern of removals that equals more than 10 days in or a school year shall continue to receive services so as to enable the scholar to continue to participate in the general education curriculum and progress toward their goals and objective in an interim alternative setting. - Procedural Safeguards/Manifestation Determination Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of scholar conduct, CCS, the parent/guardian, and relevant members of the IEP/504 Team shall review all relevant information in the scholar's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents to determine:

+- a.
 If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - b.
 If the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan.

-If CCS, the parent/guardian, and relevant members of the IEP/504 Team determine that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability.
+If the IEP/504 Team determines that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability.